Aircloak/aircloak/air/docs/content/sql.md

 Aircloak Insights supports both queries over `personal` data and queries over `non-personal` data.
-In this context `personal` data is data about a single person (or entity, depending on what it is you want to protect through anonymization), as opposed to data that is an aggregate over the data of multiple persons and has been anonymized.
+In this context `personal` data is data about a single person (or entity, depending on what it is you want to protect through anonymization), and `non-personal` data facts from a fact or lookup table (not relating to any one individual) or the result of an anonymizing subquery over personal data.

 Queries that process `personal` data are subject to various [restrictions](sql/restrictions.md), and are called *restricted queries*.
 Restricted queries can be arbitrarily nested.
 The top-most restricted query anonymizes the data.
 The anonymization produces a result that is about groups of users rather than individuals, and filters out values that could identify an individual.
-Such a top-most query is called an *anonymizing query*.
+Such a top-most restricted query is called an *anonymizing query*.

 An anonymizing query can itself be a subquery to another query.
 In such a case the data processed by the other query is already anonymous and hence `non-personal`.
 Such a query is called a *standard query*.
-A standard query can be used to further process an anonymized result set or for example to combine anonymized data with data from a `non-personal` table such as a fact or lookup table.
+A standard query can be used to further process an anonymized result set or, for example, to combine anonymized data with data from a `non-personal` table such as a fact or lookup table.
 Standard queries have the usual SQL validations applied to them (such as type checking), but the restrictions that are enforced for queries processing personal data do not apply.
 Standard queries can only refer to `non-personal` tables or to other